KonstantKuz/IProgressBar-EventBased-/README.md

 }
 ```

-There is similar controller to scene where we need to cut a few of trees
+There is similar controller to scene where we need to cut a few of trees.

 ```C#
 public class StageExampleTreeProgressBar : SceneStageProgressBar<StageExampleTreeProgressBar>